Kalana304/Modeling-Neural-Dynamics/README.md

-# Parametric and Non-Parametric modeling of Neural Dynamics
+# Parametric and Non-Parametric Modeling of Neural Dynamics
 This is a project for JEB 1444